-Trade receivables as at 31 March 2022 include ₹ 57,636.97 lakhs, which have been outstanding for a substantial period (including receivables in respect of projects closed/ substantially closed).
-Based on the contract terms and the ongoing recovery/ arbitration procedures (which are at various stages), Management is reasonably confident of recovering these amounts in full.
+(a) and (b) The Holding Company's trade receivables and other current assets as at March 31, 2023 include trade receivables amounting to ₹ 74,749.41 lakhs and unbilled revenue amounting ₹ 3,965,57 lakhs respectively, which have been outstanding for a substantial period (including receivables in respect of projects closed/substantially closed) Based on the contract terms and the ongoing recovery/ arbitration procedures (which are at various stages).
+Management is reasonably confident of recovering these amounts in full.
 Accordingly, these amounts have been considered as good and recoverable.
+Balances of Trade Receivables are subject to balance confirmation and adjustments, if any